ESMValGroup/ESMValTool/doc/sphinx/source/develop/dataset.rst

    your cmorized dataset will be stored.
 The ESMValTool will create a folder with the correct tier information
    (see Section `2.
-Edit your configuration file`_) if that tier folder is not already available, and then a folder named after the data set.
+Edit your configuration file`_) if that tier folder is not already available, and then a folder named after the dataset.
    In this folder the cmorized data set will be stored as a NetCDF file.
-   The cmorized dataset will be automatically move to the correct tier subfolder of your OBS or OBS6 directory if the option ``--install=True`` is used in the command above.
+   The cmorized dataset will be automatically moved to the correct tier subfolder of your OBS or OBS6 directory if the option ``--install=True`` is used in the command above.